 Traditional dock appointment scheduling continues to add to freight spend and leaves significant opportunities for improvement available.
-Supply chain executives, however, can apply these dock scheduling and TMS automation steps to end the scourge of late arrivals and achieve more collaboration and operational excellence.
+Supply chain executives, however, can apply these dock scheduling and TMS automation steps to end late arrivals and achieve more collaboration and operational excellence.

 1. Recognize Limitations of Existing Dock Appointment Scheduling Software

 2. Identify Causes of Delays in Dock Appointment Scheduling